a2stuff/a2d/res/notes/testplan.md

   * Select the innermost folder.
 File > Duplicate
   * Select the innermost folder.
 File > Copy To... (and pick a target)
   * Select the innermost folder.
 Shortcuts > Add a Shortcut...
-  * drag a file icon onto the innermost folder.
+  * Drag a file icon onto the innermost folder.
   * Drag the innermost folder to another volume.
   * Drag the innermost folder to the Trash.
 * Repeat the previous case, but with an image file as the innermost file instead of a folder.
 Select the file.
 File > Open.
 Verify that an alert is shown.